kajackdfw/eeu_components/README.md

 have you gone to the trouble of creating a backend service so you could submitting the entire form every time the user changes one field, so you could display the backend error messages before the user hits the submit button?

+## Polymer Web Components for forms in MVC Application Views

+The purpose for this project is to provide a uniform set of web components for English Engineering Unit type form fields such as feet inches and fractions, and eliminate the duplication of validation code on front and backend, by utilizing a rest service call in some components to validate a web component field as the user types in a value.
+Each component group file is intended for one type of template, such as html or Blade, and only one style library such as Bootstrap , or Iron Elements per group.
+I also hope to reduce the need for data transformers in the base application between the view and the database layer, such as when a users desired date format is different from the Unix datetime format.
+Other front-end data transformations will be considered.

 ## Well I hope to create a design pattern that will follow these commandments.
  1. Only one validation rule for each field, with no duplication, or room for differences between back and front
  2. Minimal to no JQuery scripts in the page ( some required for bootstrap components of course, but not Paper Elements )